 A student may not participate in a commencement ceremony unless Rackham OARD has approved and confirmed degree conferral.

 4.5 Student-Initiated Ph.D.
 Programs

 Only students admitted to a regular Rackham doctoral program who have completed at least one term of coursework may request a Student-Initiated Doctoral Program.
-Students must consult with advisors from both programs and submit an application to the Graduate School that includes a statement of purpose and describes the proposed courses, other requirements, and the qualifying and preliminary exams.
+Students must consult with advisors from both programs and submit an application to the graduate school that includes a statement of purpose and describes the proposed courses, other requirements, and the qualifying and preliminary exams.
 The proposed course of study should reflect the majority of requirements of both participating programs and specify all courses the student has taken and/or plans to take to satisfy these requirements.
 The proposal should also state how the student will meet the preliminary examinations of both programs necessary to achieve candidacy.
-The application must be approved and signed by both advisors and the graduate chairs of both programs, and be approved by the Graduate School.
+Advisors and graduate chairs of both programs must approve and sign the application, which must include a year-by-year agreement approved by both programs for arrangements to provide full funding and be approved by the graduate school.
 The application should be submitted no later than the term before the student becomes a candidate.
 A student who is a candidate will be returned to precandidacy if the application is approved, and both programs must recommend re-establishing candidacy status.

 The proposal should be submitted to Rackham OARD with a completed “Request Form for Student-Initiated Degree Program”.

 A student in a Student-Initiated Doctoral Program should have advisors from both programs who supervise pre-candidacy work; determine and conduct preliminary exams; and recommend the student for candidacy.
 A minimum of two faculty members from each program are required for the dissertation committee, but a cognate member is not required.